akka/akka/akka-docs/rst/scala/actors.rst

 -------

 Akka supports hotswapping the Actor’s message loop (e.g. its implementation) at
-runtime: Invoke the ``context.become`` method from within the Actor.
+runtime: invoke the ``context.become`` method from within the Actor.

-Become takes a ``PartialFunction[Any, Unit]`` that implements the new message handler.
+:meth:`become` takes a ``PartialFunction[Any, Unit]`` that implements the new message handler.
 The hotswapped code is kept in a Stack which can be pushed and popped.

 .. warning::